Edwin Ko

 Works in progress

 3. External borrowing, ghost lineages, and resistance rates: Simulating borrowing on linguistic phylogenies.
-In preparation.
+With John Huelsenbeck.

-1. On the semantics of modal auxiliaries in Crow.
-Comments welcome!
-Draft
+1. On the semantics of modal and aspectual auxiliaries in Apsáalooke (Crow).
+With Riley Singer.

 Other manuscripts